Bakkoush/NETWORK-AND-SYSTEM-SECURITY-portfolio/README.md

 Reflections

+The best way to look at each week.md file would be selecting code for each of them due to the diagram not appearing correctly on the first option.

-I have used chatGPT to help me structure my portfolio
+I have used chatGPT to help me structure my portfolio.